danmbrown/city-of-whispers/Gen.md

 Select your character's power, and set the maximum complexity to 0.

-## Update the Map
+## Update the Map: Characters
 Go around the table and add a detail to the map based on your character's concept.
 Make up whatever detail you like, but the playbook has some ideas to get you going.

-## Create Factions
+## Create Factions *(Optional)*
 Determine what faction your character belongs to by rolling from or selecting from the [**factions tables**](Lists.md#factions).

-## Update the Map
+## Update the Map: Factions *(Optional)*
-Go around the table and select a neighborhood to be your faction's base of operations.

-Then go around the table again and add a detail to the map related to your faction.
+Go around the table and select a neighborhood to be your faction's base of operations, and add a detail to the map related to your faction.

 ## Write Beliefs and Secrets
 Your character starts with two beliefs and two Ties.